Dropbox Professional delivers new account option for freelancers and creatives

 It packages all of these things together into a pdf to deliver to the client in a nice little presentation.
 This is not unlike the multi-document pdfs that Adobe has been offering for years, but it represents the first time that Dropbox is giving users a way to deliver the content you store in the platform in a packaged format.

-They are also throwing in Smarty Sync, which is the feature previously only available for business users, that lets you decide if you want to store your files locally, in Dropbox in the cloud or both places.
+They are also throwing in Smart Sync, which is the feature previously only available for business users, that lets you decide if you want to store your files locally, in Dropbox in the cloud or both places.
 Users can decide on a file or folder basis how they wish to store their files.
 For Creative pros looking to reduce local hard drive space, this could be a way to archive work in Dropbox without clogging up their local drives.

 The service also offers integrated OCR, so it can read text in scanned documents and it enables users to remotely expire a document, which could come in handy when sharing sensitive information with clients or sending out RFPs with intellectual property.